Riding on the Road

 - Contact local police and ask them to arrange a mobile speed camera visit to the problem area.
 Once drivers know there may be a camera there, they may become more speed-aware.

 - Try to be vigilant and develop a method for remembering vehicle registration plates so you can report dangerous or irresponsible driving to the police.
 This is always difficult when you are trying to control your horse but practice will help.

-- Distribute Horse Sense for Motorists and our Hit Your Brakes, Not My Horse poster wherever you can think of: local shops, community events, schools – anywhere it may be seen.
-Please make sure you gain permission to do so from the appropriate person or relevant authority.You can obtain hard copies of the poster and leaflet from firstname.lastname@example.org.
+- Distribute Horse Sense for Motorists, our Hit Your Brakes, Not My Horse poster and our 'Don't be a dark horse' poster wherever you can think of: local shops, community events, schools – anywhere it may be seen.
+Please make sure you gain permission to do so from the appropriate person or relevant authority.You can obtain hard copies of the posters and leaflet from firstname.lastname@example.org

 - Make sure you are doing everything as safely as possible by taking your BHS Riding and Road Safety Test.
 Contact 02476 840482 for more details.

 - Distribute BHS and GEM Motoring Assist leaflet aimed at helping horse riders and drivers understand each others situation on the roads.
 There is room for everybody with a little consideration, these tips should help.